loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 // call stack.
 This phase introduces explicit call stacks.)
 The starting point
 // is: □(∼ 𝐴)

-It is critical for first-order programs to identify the call stack, that is, the point where a procedure should return control when finishing execution.
-In
+It is critical for first-order programs to identify the call stack, i.e. where a procedure should return control when finishing execution.
-#ln, rather than returning control it is about where a procedure should continue when finishing
-execution.
 The first step in this process is making pointers to stacks explicit.

 The linear closure conversion phase transforms $not A$ to $square (~A)$, making the pointer explicit.
-Values are transformed in the following manner:
+Closure values are transformed in the following manner:
 $ (lambda^not x. c): not A => square (lambda^~ x. c): square (~A) $ It is important not to forget the negative fragment as well.
 Before calling a function with type $not A$, which after conversion has type $square ~A$, we